DevOpsBootcamp/Bootcamp-Exercises/steam-locomotive.md

 * How to pass a command options and arguments
 * What a man page is
 * How to use `nano` or `vim`
-* Are somewhat familar with `git`
+* Are somewhat familiar with `git`

 When you are typing you often make typos.
 It is easy to flip the letters in `ls` and type `sl` by accident.
 There is a charming program called `sl` to break you of this habit.
-Running `sl` shows a steam locamotive zipping accross your terminal.
+Running `sl` shows a steam locomotive zipping across your terminal.
 We are going to download and compile `sl`.

 First, visit the github repository in your browser: